jwestrob/generate_context_genbanks/README.md

 # Why did you make a script to do that?

 Because genbank files are a pain in the tuchus and figuring out the names of the subfields you can add annotations to is something you'd probably rather I do for you.

+# What sort of conventions do the input data need to follow?

+I'm assuming the nucleotide directory will be full of files called `[genome_id].fna`, the protein directory will be full of files called `[genome_id].faa`,  pfamscan directory `[genome_id].faa.out` and kofamscan directory `[genome_id].faa.out.parsed.good` because of the custom pipeline I process KOFAMscan data with.
+More information follows, I suppose.

 # What kind of annotation files can I use with this script?